baisong/sdrf-bylaws/README.md

 There will be annual membership dues of $30 per individual membership and $60 per agency/organization.
 The fiscal year of the organization shall be from January 1st to December 31st.

-Community-Based Organizational Members may pay reduced dues equal to that of individual membership.

 #### E. Voting
 All persons attending general meetings of the Forum shall be entitled to a seat and a